Does Cialis make you last longer?

 Lifestyle changes that can influence PE

-A study examining PE found a few modifiable risk factors that could contribute to it.
+Research has identified many modifiable risk factors associated with PE.
 Modifiable risk factors are aspects of your health or lifestyle that you can change or improve to reduce the likelihood of experiencing a condition.

 Lifestyle factors can play an important role in PE, and small adjustments might help you feel more in control.

-Physical activity: People who exercised six or more times per week were less likely to report PE.
+• Physical activity: People who exercised five or more times per week were less likely to report PE.
 Regular movement may help regulate serotonin levels, which are involved in controlling ejaculation.

-Urinary health: Those with lower urinary tract symptoms (LUTS), like difficulty or frequent urination, were more likely to experience PE.
-Addressing these issues could potentially improve symptoms.
+• Urinary health: Those with lower urinary tract symptoms (LUTS), such as urgency, frequent urination, or difficulty urinating were more likely to experience PE.
+Addressing these issues with a healthcare provider could potentially improve symptoms.

-Mental health: Depression was associated with higher odds of PE, emphasizing how emotional well-being can affect sexual control.
-Stress or anxiety may also contribute, especially in partnered settings where there might be added pressure.
+• Mental health: Depression and anxiety were associated with higher odds of PE, emphasizing how emotional well-being can affect sexual control.
+If mental health is playing a role, working with a therapist who specializes in sexual health can be a helpful step.

-Factors such as physical activity, mental health, and urinary health are considered modifiable because making adjustments in these areas—like exercising regularly, addressing stress, or seeking treatment for urinary symptoms—might help improve symptoms over time.
+Making adjustments in these areas such as exercising regularly, managing stress, or seeking treatment for urinary symptoms may help you improve symptoms over time.

 If PE is a concern, you could consider speaking with a healthcare provider to explore these factors and develop a plan that feels right for you.